Minding the gaps

 Combat shovels

-The one-handed short combat shovel is a soldier’s compact entrenching tool with two historical uses: digging trenches and bashing enemies.
+The one-handed short combat shovel is a soldier’s compact entrenching tool that fulfills two historical uses: digging trenches and bashing enemies.
 As a tool, its small size achieves only half the digging speed of full-sized shovels.
+(I’m uncertain on what damage should be.
+Setting dam at sw cut/cr feels a bit low for a weight of 3.5 lbs, but the sw+1 cut/cr that I’ve set is only 1 point lower than the damage of the full combat shovel, which is heaver, longer, and two-handed.
+I may reset dam to sw cut/cr.)

 I’ve added a thrust attack to the long combat shovel, mainly as a way to avoid “Ready after swing”.
-It would make sense to also allow the same thrust attacks to the short combat shovel and the (regular) combat shovel.
-Change damage from sw+x cut to thr+x cut, and reduce ST by 1.
-However, other than the lower ST requirement, there’s little benefit to using these smaller shovels this way.
+The short combat shovel and the (regular) combat shovel should also be usable with thrusts, should a fighter wish: change damage from sw+x cut to thr+x cut, and reduce ST by 1.
+Beyond the lower ST requirement, though, there’s little benefit to using these smaller shovels this way.

-Folding: The shovel head can be locked into one of three positions:
+Folding: The shovel head can be locked in one of three positions:

 Open: The head is fully extended for normal combat or digging.
 Use the stats in the Table.